Samsung Galaxy A20 to Go on Sale for First Time in India Today

 Samsung Galaxy A20 will go on sale in India for the first time today, via multiple platforms.
 The latest budget smartphone from the South Korean consumer electronics giant joins other offerings in the 2019 Galaxy A-series lineup.
 The Galaxy A20 sits above the already launched Galaxy A10, and below the Galaxy A30 and Galaxy A50.
 Highlights of the Samsung Galaxy A20 include its 4,000mAh battery with 15W fast charging over USB Type-C, apart from its Super AMOLED Infinity-V Display.
+The phone also comes with a dual camera setup on the back.
 Read on for more details about the Samsung Galaxy A20 price in India, sale platforms, and more.

 Samsung Galaxy A20 price in India